TamirZehavi/FormBuilderLocalVersion/README.md

 #### Step 3: Client

-- Navigate to the client folder (FormBuilderLocalVersion - master/client), and run the following commands:
+- Open a new terminal.
+Navigate to the client folder (FormBuilderLocalVersion - master/client), and run the following commands:
 ```sh
 $ npm install
 $ npm start